Linzess is NOT for diarrhea-predominant Irritable Bowel Syndrome.

 Alternatives to Linzess

-For safe and effective non-drug approaches to managing IBS symptoms, learn how the organic soluble fiber Acacia can help relieve constipation without risks or side effects, why fennel can be extremely beneficial for bloating, how peppermint can relieve and prevent abdominal pain, and how gut-directed hypnotherapy addresses the underlying pathology of bowel dysfunctions and relievesall IBS symptoms.
+For safe and effective non-drug approaches to managing IBS symptoms, learn how the organic Tummy Fiber Acacia can help relieve constipation without risks or side effects, why fennel can be extremely beneficial for bloating, how peppermint can relieve and prevent abdominal pain, and how gut-directed hypnotherapy addresses the underlying pathology of bowel dysfunctions and relievesall IBS symptoms.

 If you feel confident that your constipation and bloating are symptoms of Irritable Bowel Syndrome, information is key.
 Learn all you need to know about this disorder with The First Year: IBS, an essential guide to successfully managing Irritable Bowel Syndrome.